conda/governance/CODE_OF_CONDUCT.md

 The CoC Committee does not influence behavior and membership in spaces outside the conda Organization.
 However, if you are being harassed by a member of the conda community outside our spaces, you may still report it to the CoC Committee.
 We will take all good-faith reports of harassment by conda community members seriously.
 This includes harassment outside our spaces and harassment that took place at any point in time.

 The CoC Committee reserves the right to exclude people from conda Organization spaces based on their past behavior, including behavior outside conda Organization spaces and behavior towards people who are not in the conda community.

 # Confidentiality and Public Statements to the Community

 The CoC Committee will keep the identity of the reporter confidential.

-All CoC cases will be reported to the community.
+Whenever possible, CoC cases will be reported to the community.
 The level of detail in reports will vary from case to case.
 Reports will describe at least the type of infraction that was reported, and the Committee's decision and any action taken.
 In most cases, the report will not include personally identifiable information.

 # Live Events

 > **If you feel your safety is in jeopardy or the situation is an emergency, we urge you to contact local law enforcement before making a report to the event's Code of Conduct committee members, [representatives](#coc-representatives), or other staff.** (In the U.S., call 911.)

 Live events present particular challenges:

 **Code of conduct reports, and consequences that stem from them, merit a thoughtful and deliberative process.
 Decisions and consequences matter for the reporter, the reported, and for the community at large.
 However, many reports, especially at live events, require rapid action to quickly address the behavior being reported.**

 To better support situations where immediate action may be required, these guidelines are used *during* live events: